-Are detoxes really worth the time (and money)?
+Are detoxes really necessary, or worth the time & money?

-Do you really need to detox or cleanse your body?
-Or are all of those expensive juices and teas a waste of money (and time)?
+Do you really need to detox or cleanse your body every now and then?
+Or are those expensive juices and teas a waste of money – and time?

 If you’re not sure, and you’re confused by all of the conflicting information and opinions out there, I’m not surprised!

-I originally wrote this post in February 2015, and even though I’m giving it an update today, my opinion on detoxes hasn’t changed.
+I originally wrote this post in February 2015, and even though I continue to update it, my opinion on detoxes hasn’t changed.

-I feel like detoxing is a tricky subject to talk about these days, as there are so many products; some with very bold claims.
+I feel like detoxing is a tricky subject to talk about these days, as there are so many products out there; some with very bold claims.

-Pretty much everyone seems to be weighing in with an opinion, whether they’re qualified to give one, or not.
+And everyone on social media seems to have an opinion, whether or not they’re qualified to give one.

 a red-green smoothie being held in a mason jar, with a plant in the background